fredaitkin/jukebox/readme.md

-## Music Laravel
+## Jukebox

-"musiclaravel"  is my take on iTunes.
+"jukebox" is my take on iTunes.

 Displays songs and artists and lyrics, enables a user to create and play playlists.